FloatingArrayDesign/FAModel/famodel/ontology/README.md

 If there is an anchor connected to this line, it must be listed in end A, not end B. All anchors listed in line_data end A must have a matching ID in the anchor_data table, and all FOWTs listed in line_data end A or end B must have a matching ID in the array_data table.
 The anchor and fowt IDs must all be unique.
 The mooring lines each have a mooring configuration ID which links to the [Mooring Line Configs](#mooring-line-configurations) section.

-There is also an option to adjust the length of the line, depending on the spacing.
+The fairlead connection point for end A and end B is represented with an integer value in fairleadA and fairlead respectively.
+This integer value maps to an index in the list of fairleads within the platform definition of the associated platform type in [Platforms](#platforms).
+For lines with shared anchors, the fairleadA is listed as None.
+The fairleadA and fairleadB keys are optional; if not provided, the moorings will attach to the platform at the platform's fairlead radius and depth based on the angle of the mooring line.

 ```yaml
 array_mooring: